Utica, New York: Economy

 During the mid-19th century, Utica's canals and railroads supported industries producing furniture, locomotive headlights, steam gauges, firearms, textiles and lumber.
 World War I sparked the growth of Savage Arms, which produced the Lewis gun for the British Army, and the city prospered as one of the wealthiest per capita in the United States.

 In the early 20th century, the local textile industry began to decline, which had a significant impact on the local economy.
-The boll weevil adversely affected southern cotton crops in this period.
+The boll weevil adversely affected Southern cotton crops in this period.
 During the late 1940s, air-conditioned mills opened in the southern United States, and jobs were lost as factories were moved south, where labor costs were lower because "right to work" laws weakened unions.
 Other industries also moved out of the city during a general restructuring in older industrial cities.
 New industries to rise in the city were electronics manufacturing (led by companies such as General Electric, which produced transistor radios), machinery and equipment, and food processing.

 The city struggled to make a transition to new industries.
 During the second half of the 20th century, the city's recessions were longer than the national average.
 The exodus of defense companies (such as Lockheed Martin, formed from the merger of the Lockheed Corporation and Martin Marietta in 1995) and the electrical-manufacturing industry played a major role in Utica's recent economic distress.
 From 1975 to 2001, the city's economic growth rate was similar to that of Buffalo, while other upstate New York cities such as Rochester and Binghamton outperformed both.

 In the early 21st century, the Mohawk Valley economy is based on logistics, industrial processes, machinery, and industrial services.
 In Rome, the former Griffiss Air Force Base has remained a regional employer as a technology center.
 The Turning Stone Resort & Casino in Verona is a tourist destination, with a number of expansions during the 1990s and 2000s.

-Utica's larger employers include the ConMed Corporation (a surgical-device and orthotics manufacturer) and Faxton St. Luke's Healthcare, the city's primary health care system.
+Utica's larger employers include the CONMED Corporation (a surgical-device and orthotics manufacturer) and the Mohawk Valley Health System, the city's primary health care system.

 Construction, such as the North-South Arterial Highway project, supports the public-sector job market.
 Although passenger and commercial traffic on the Erie Canal has declined greatly since the 19th century, the barge canal still allows heavy cargo to travel through Utica at low cost, bypassing the New York State Thruway and providing intermodal freight transport with the railroads.